 Read on: More Tips and Advice for Solo Cruising

 If you’ve read all of this and don’t feel daunted by any of the above then it’s time to plan your solo cruise!
 As long as you know that there’s a potential for a downside for cruising solo, then hopefully you won’t be in for any surprises.

-Once you become a savvy solo cruiser, usually right after your very first solo experience, none of these six points will matter anymore.
+Once you become a savvy solo cruiser, hopefully right after your very first solo experience, none of these points will matter anymore.
 Just try it.
-Maybe baby steps first like with a short 4-5 day cruise.
+Maybe take baby steps first like with a short 4-5 day cruise.
 Weekend cruises tend to be party ships but the four- or five-day cruises which are mid-week, attract a different, usually more staid crowd.
 If you want to cruise solo, just do it!
 But I’m warning you…it’s addictive.